 Additional work experience: Media impact research, information architecture development, academic book indexing, web coding, theater production, foreign sitcoms, and pretzel vending.

 Recent publications: “Net States Rule the World,” in WIRED; “Hack the Bureaucracy: a User’s Guide to Getting Things Done in Government,” in GovExec; “Immerse Me: How to Lose Yourself in Story (Actual Story Not Required),” in TechCrunch; “Social Diplomacy, or How Diplomats Learned to Stop Worrying and Love the Tweet," in Foreign Affairs; "What Government Can and Should Learn from Hacker Culture," in The Atlantic; and a chapter in Digital Diplomacy: Theory & Practice entitled “ ‘Secrecy is for losers’: why diplomats should embrace openness to protect national security.”
 Wichowski’s forthcoming book, The Information Trade: How Big Tech Conquers Countries, Challenges Our Rights & Transforms Our World will be released in January 2020 by HarperCollins.

 SIPA courses: E-Government & Digital Diplomacy (winner of SIPA’s “Top 5 Course Award,” selected by students out of over 200 courses), Technology, National Security & The Citizen, and capstones with Congress on technological advancements in China and with the Government of Aruba on e-government.
 Student evaluations of both courses can be found here.

-Wichowski holds a PhD in Information Science from the University at Albany's College of Engineering and Applied Sciences and a BA in Chinese from Connecticut College, completed in three years cum laude.
-She lives in Brooklyn with her family, swims / bikes / runs, and reads science fiction voraciously.
+Education: PhD in Information Science from the University at Albany's College of Engineering and Applied Sciences; BA in Chinese from Connecticut College, completed in three years cum laude.